We consider the problem of formally co-designing embodied intelligence as a whole, from hardware components such as chassis and sensors

 Advisors: Dr. Jacopo Tani, Prof. Emilio Frazzoli,

-G. Zardini An Inductance-Based Sensor for Haptic Feedback Control
+An Inductance-Based Sensor for Haptic Feedback Control G. Zardini

 Bachelor's Thesis, Multi-Scale Robotics Lab, ETH Zurich, 2017